esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

 ### `importFields`

 The `importFields` key must be associated with a map of key/value pairs.
 Each key specifies the standard name of a field in the import state of the ESMX Data instance.
-The value once again is a map with key/values as per the following table.
+The value once again is a map with key/value pairs as per the following table.

 | Option key       | Description / Value options                                                          | Default           |
 | ---------------- | ------------------------------------------------------------------------------------ | ----------------- |